 The abundance of refractory aerosol, most likely of meteoric origin, has been derived from incoherent scatter radar spectra from above 70 km altitude.
-These observations were confirmed by rocket-borne measurements of charged aerosols at 80-90 km [Amyx et al., 2008; Friedrich et al., 2012; Rapp et al., 2012; Plane et al., 2014].
+These observations were confirmed by rocket-borne measurements of charged aerosols at 80 - 90 km [Amyx et al., 2008; Friedrich et al., 2012; Rapp et al., 2012; Plane et al., 2014].
 Satellite observations of MSP optical extinction between 35 and 80 km altitude have also been reported [Hervig et al., 2009].
-Airborne in situ measurements at altitudes of up to 21 km [Curtius et al., 2005; Weigel et al., 2014] showed subsidence of nonvolatile aerosol material with about 100 particles per mg air, contributing up to 75% of detected stratospheric particles within the Arctic vortex.
-In the Antarctic vortex, balloon-borne in situ measurements indicated that the nonvolatile fractions were about 60% above 20 km except in the new particle formation layer between 21 and 24 km altitude were it drops to below 20%.
-Below and above this layer the nonvolatile particles have mixing ratios of 100-200 per mg air [Campbell and Deshler, 2014].
+Airborne in situ measurements at altitudes of up to 21 km, [Curtius et al., 2005; Weigel et al., 2014] showed subsidence of non-volatile aerosol material with about 100 particles per mg air, contributing up to 75% of detected stratospheric particles within the Arctic vortex.
+In the Antarctic vortex, balloon-borne in situ measurements indicated that the non-volatile fractions was about 60% above 20 km except in the new particle formation layer between 21 and 24 km altitude were it drops to below 20%.
+Below and above this layer the non-volatile particles have mixing ratios of 100-200 per mg air [Campbell and Deshler, 2014].

-The chemical fingerprint of MSPs was identified by in situ laser ablation mass spectrometry, showing a characteristic magnesium to iron ratio in the midlatitude lowermost stratosphere [Cziczo et al., 2001; Murphy et al., 2014].
+The chemical fingerprint of MSPs was identified by in situ laser ablation mass spectrometery, showing a characteristic magnesium to iron ratio in the mid-latitude lowermost stratosphere [Cziczo et al., 2001; Murphy et al., 2014].
 The first scanning electron microscopy (SEM) images of particles sampled at 20-37 km altitude go back to the work of Bigg et al. [1970].
 Mackinnon et al. [1982] showed SEM images together with chemical composition analysis of particles collected in the stratosphere, of which a significant fraction was attributable to its extraterrestrial origin.
-Della Corte et al. [2013] sampled 0.4 and 9 μm diameter particles, including calcite-type and adherent pure carbon smoke nanoparticles (diameter 10-70 nm), when flying through the debris cloud of a meteoric fireball.
+Della Corte et al. [2013] sampled 0.4 and 9 μ m diameter particles, including calcite-type and adherent pure carbon smoke nanoparticles (diameter 10 - 70 nm), when flying through the debris cloud of a meteoric fireball.

-3.2.4.2.
-Interactions Between Sulfate and Nonsulfate Stratospheric Aerosol

-Laboratory studies and numerical modeling simulations have been performed to investigate the potential of MSPs to provide condensation surfaces for water vapor and to initialize ice cloud formation [Saunders et al., 2010].
+3.2.4.2 Interactions between sulfate and non-sulfate stratospheric aerosol the potential of MSPs to provide condensation surfaces for water vapor and to initialize ice cloud formation [Saunders et al., 2010].
 Hervig et al. [2012] found that mesospheric ice particles in polar mesospheric clouds can contain over 1% by mass of MSPs.
-Frankland and Plane [2015] showed that the subsequent sublimation of the H2O ice will leave behind a refractory residue.
-Impactor sampling in the middle and upper stratosphere showed that the collected solid particles act as nucleation cores for sulfate particles [Bigg , 2012].
-The impact of MSPs on H2SO4 and HNO3 on global scales was studied by Saunders et al. [2012] and Frankland et al. [2015], using laboratory experiments and global circulation models.
+Frankland and Plane [2015] showed that the subsequent sublimation of the H2O-ice will leave behind a refractory residue.
+Impactor sampling in the middle and upper stratosphere showed that the collected solid particles act as nucleation cores for sulfate particles [Bigg, 2012].
+The impact of MSPs on H2SO4 and HNO3 on global scales were studied by Saunders et al. [2012] and Frankland et al. [2015], using laboratory experiments and global circulation models.